khmalz/laravel-article/README.md

 ---

-If you need help, or you want to compare your version with our simple version, here are two public repositories with the solution:
+If you need help, or you want to compare your version with our simple version, here the public repositories with the solution:

 [https://github.com/DiazFarindra/laravel-beginner-demo-project](https://github.com/DiazFarindra/laravel-beginner-demo-project)